-According to the Baylor Student Disciplinary Procedure, students found guilty of misconduct are subject to a range of sanctions, including expulsion from the university.
-According to the Baylor University Honor Code, dishonorable conduct includes (among other items) the following:
+According to the newly-revised Baylor Honor Code, students found guilty of misconduct are subject to a range of sanctions, including suspension or expulsion from the university.
+According to the Code, dishonorable conduct includes (among other items) the following:

 As mentioned above, you can incorporate material from many other sources, but they must be carefully acknowleged, copyrights must be respected, and the final product should be new and original.

 - Offering for course credit as one's own work, in whole or in part, the work of another.